 #32 on The Best Movies of 1999see more on Cruel Intentions

 I can already see you rolling your eyes.
 I realize that it’s a cliché choice, but that’s only because it works.
 Author Nicholas Sparks has made an entire career out of manipulating and exploiting the emotions of lonely women.
 Let’s face it people, The Notebook is his Mona Lisa.

 Look, I know this movie sucks, but if you’re interested in getting laid (and who isn’t, c'mon), just slide this puppy into the DVD player and let the magic happen.
 On a final side note, this movie reinforces a common, incontrovertible fact when it comes to romance flicks: If someone dies at the end, the girl you're with will probably sleep with you.

 This movie has every possible ingredient to turn a girl into mush.
 There’s Ryan Gosling as the adorable boy from the poor part of town.
 There’s the story of torn romance, struggling to persevere through war and separation.
 There’s cuddly old people with dementia (uh…on second thought…scratch that last one).
 Even if girls say they don’t like this movie, they’re lying.
 EVERY girl likes this movie.
 Even the most cynical and jaded bitch you know (that's right, even your girlfriend).
 Every girl wants to make out in a rainstorm.
 Every girl wants to dance around like a spastic four-year-old with epilepsy (kind of like a female, attractive, Thom Yorke) and be called a bird.

-#11 on The Greatest Chick Flickssee more on The Notebook
+#14 on The Best Movies About Bookssee more on The Notebook